haidaraM/ansible-playbook-grapher/README.md

 [![Coverage Status](https://coveralls.io/repos/github/haidaraM/ansible-playbook-grapher/badge.svg?branch=main)](https://coveralls.io/github/haidaraM/ansible-playbook-grapher?branch=main)

-[ansible-playbook-grapher](https://github.com/haidaraM/ansible-playbook-grapher) is a command line tool to create a graph representing your Ansible playbook plays, tasks and roles.
-The aim of this project is to have an overview of your playbook.
+[ansible-playbook-grapher](https://github.com/haidaraM/ansible-playbook-grapher) is a command line tool to create a graph representing your Ansible playbook, plays, tasks and roles.
+The aim of this project is to have an overview of your playbooks that you can use as documentation.

 Inspired by [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher).

 ## Features

+- Multiple [rendering formats](#renderers): graphviz, mermaid and JSON.
+- Automatically find all your installed roles and collection.
+- Native support of Ansible filters based on tags.
+- Variables interpolation (when possible).
+- Support `import_*` and `include_*`.
+- Multiple flags to hide empty plays, group roles by name etc...

 The following features are available when opening the SVGs in a browser (recommended) or a viewer that supports
 JavaScript:

 - Highlighting of all the related nodes of a given node when clicking or hovering.
 Example: Click on a role to select all its tasks when `--include-role-tasks` is set.
-- A double click on a node opens the corresponding file or folder depending whether if it's a playbook, a play, a task or a role.
+- A double click on a node opens the corresponding file or folder depending on whether it's a playbook, a play, a task or a role.
 By default, the browser will open folders and download files since it may not be able to render the YAML file.
   Optionally, you can